-A. What is the rationale for changing the rules instead of leaving them as currently written?

-The proposed rule set supplies clarity to all rules on licensure.

-8. Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.
+- A. What is the rationale for changing the rules instead of leaving them as currently written? - The proposed rule set updates requirements, corrects typographical errors, and supplies clarity to all rules on licensure. - 8.
+Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.

-The proposed rules supply a regulatory mechanism for the practice of architecture.
+The proposed rules supply a regulatory mechanism for the practice of genetic counseling.
 To protect the health, safety, and welfare of Michigan's citizens, it is important that members of the profession adhere to educational and professional standards.